awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 If you upgrade the APEX version and RESTful services were not configured in the previous APEX version, we recommend that you configure RESTful services\.
 For more information, see [ Configuring RESTful Services for Oracle APEX](#Appendix.Oracle.Options.APEX.ConfigureRESTful)\.

 If you are planning to do a major version upgrade of your DB instance, and you are using an APEX version that is not compatible with your target database version, you can upgrade your version of APEX before you upgrade your DB instance\.
 Upgrading APEX first can reduce the amount of time it takes to upgrade your DB instance\.

+**Note**
+After upgrading APEX, install and configure a listener for use with the upgraded version\.
+For instructions, see [Installing and Configuring the APEX Listener](#Appendix.Oracle.Options.APEX.Listener)\.

 ## Removing the APEX Option<a name="Appendix.Oracle.Options.APEX.Remove"></a>